 We understand the importance of our initial response to a report and how this can encourage or undermine the confidence of future victims of sexual violence and sexual harassment.
-The culture in our setting is key to this.

-On occasions the victim may not wish for their identity to be known and there are no easy or definitive answers when this is requested.
-If the victim does not give consent to share information, we may still lawfully share it, if it can be justified to be in the public interest.
-For example, to protect children from harm and to promote the welfare of children.
+On occasions, the victim may not wish for their identity to be known and there are no easy or definitive answers when this is requested.
+If the victim does not give consent to share information, we may still lawfully share it, if it can be justified to be in the public interest e.g. to protect children from harm and to promote the welfare of children.